Ceramics

 The Soldner Ceramics Center makes up more than 10,000 square feet in three buildings with 3 studio spaces and 1 kiln yard; Soldner Studio, Long Studio, Sorenson Studio and Lyeth/Lyon Kiln Building.
 Soldner and Long studios are used for wheel-throwing, hand-building, or general ceramics creativity.
 Sorenson studio is equipped with five PotterBot 3d clay printers.
 The Lyeth/Lyon kiln building is equipped with gas, electric, soda and wood kilns for both oxidation and reduction firing at all temperature ranges.
 The Ranch offers three wood kilns including a gas/wood hybrid kiln, three gas reduction kilns, one soda kiln and eleven high-temperature electric kilns.

-Anderson Ranch is happy to extend a 20% tuition discount* in summer one- or two-week adult workshops for NCECA members.
-Please email reg@andersonranch.org with your NCECA membership information and we will send you a code to register and access the discount.
-Discounts are not available retroactively.
-You are also welcome to call 970-924-5089 to register. *Please note that the NCECA discount does not apply to Advanced Mentored Studies programs or Destination Workshops, nor can it be combined with any other discount, scholarship or special offer.
+Anderson Ranch is happy to extend a tuition discount* in summer one- or two-week adult ceramics workshops** for NCECA members at the student membership level or above.
+Please email reg@andersonranch.org with your NCECA membership information upon registering and we will apply the discount to your tuition.
+You are also welcome to call 970-924-5089 to register. *Since the welcome dinner and lunches are included in workshop tuition (at a cost of $130 per week), a 20% discount is applied after subtracting the cost of these meals. **Please note, this discount must be approved upon registering and cannot be applied retroactively.
+NCECA discount does not apply to Advanced Mentored Studies programs or Destination Workshops, nor can it be combined with any other discount, scholarship or special offer.

 Learn More